Herding Cats Here

 Please note, these fees are for the basic parts of my blog and do not include my advertising fees for Facebook and Instagram, nor my Ancestry Research fees.

 It’s a significant investment, not only financially but with the amount of time, you will need to devote to this endeavor.
-Just be prepared spend some money.
+Just be prepared to spend some money.
 Since I pay Akismet and Canva monthly instead of annually, it helps to spread the costs around.
 I also upgraded to Canva for work and for me, it is worth every penny.

 #5 – “Sign Up to Be an Affiliate Right Away”